-Besides being an international metropolis and home of nearly two million inhabitants, you could call Vienna the capital of Central Europe forming a geographical quadrangle with four other important capitals: Berlin to the north, Paris to the west and Rome to the south.
+Besides being an international metropolis and home of nearly two million inhabitants, you could call Vienna the capital of Central Europe forming a geographical quadrangle with three other important capitals: Berlin to the north, Paris to the west, and Rome to the south.
 Vienna is one of the cities in the world to host UN organizations and you can find two World Heritage sites inside the city limits and three more close by.

 2000 years of history and culture blend in with state-of-the-art infrastructure and technology as well as contemporary art and architecture.
 Mercer’s 2019 Quality of Living Survey awarded "top spot" to the Austrian capital for the tenth year in succession.
 Criteria include the political, social and economic climate, education and infrastructure facilities including public transportation, leisure facilities such as restaurants, theatres, cinemas, sports facilities, environmental factors including green space, air quality, etc.